Crocodilian Biology and Management Course

 TO REGISTER WITH A CREDIT CARD

 Once accepted into the course, you may pay online with a credit card.
-You will receive an acceptance email or waitlist notification once acceptance decisions are made.
-Please do not submit payment until you receive an acceptance email from tmia@alligatorfarm.com.
+Please do not submit payment until you receive an acceptance email from CBM@alligatorfarm.com.

 TO REGISTER WITH A CHECK OR PURCHASE ORDER